 As the banking industry develops, more people take out bank loans, making it challenging to select the best candidate.
 When selecting the best applicant is done manually, many misunderstandings can occur.
 Because the technology employs machine learning algorithms, the appropriate candidate is automatically chosen.
 To ensure that the machine is taught with the use of machine learning algorithms based on these experiences, this is collected by extracting Big Data from the past data of people who have already been granted loans.
 There are several methods for investigating the drawbacks of credit debt control, according to earlier research from this time period.
 Technology advancements in areas like machine learning, computer science, and other sciences are helping banks estimate a customer's likelihood of defaulting based on his past behavior, which is a crucial role for technology and which helps bank in many ways .

-- Machine learning, Loan prediction, Accuracy, banks, KNN, SVM , Logistic Regression
+Keywords- Machine learning, Loan prediction, Accuracy, banks, KNN, SVM , Logistic Regression

 Introduction